-- The Skip first __ seconds option helps you to avoid the first several minutes of movies where previews and trailers often tend to vary in length and content.
-We recommend that you set this to 180 seconds in order to skip the first 3 minutes when scanning movie collections.
+- The Skip first __ seconds option helps you to avoid the first several minutes of movies, where previews and trailers often tend to vary in length and content.
+We recommend that you set this to 180 seconds to skip the first 3 minutes when scanning movie collections.

 Video Indexing Options

 - Specify how many seconds of each video you'd like indexed.
 The longer this interval is, the more accurately duplicate videos will be detected (less false positives).
 Warning: the higher your indexing number, the longer the scan will take.
 We recommend finding a happy medium or leaving this at the default setting of 3.

 - The Sensitivity slider lets you regulate the degree to which the target videos will be compared before being considered similar.
 If after running your first scan you find there to be a lot of false positives (or even a lack of) simply adjust the sliding sensitivity scale and scan again.
 The second scan is always much faster, and it gives you a second set of comparisons!

 - The Max shift can help you negotiate time differences between videos.
 For example, two videos might be the same but have their time signatures off by a few seconds; a scene that occurs in one at 4:03 might not happen in the other until 4:07.
 We recommended you set this value to 5.

 - The Search button lets you start the inspection process.
 DVS will scan your selected folders for video copies.
 Clips that are discovered to have high levels of video similarity will then be grouped for your inspection.

 - Using our special video fingerprinting process, DVS can see past surface details like file formats and instead, analyzes the visual content of each video file.